iainelder/orgtreepubsub/README.md

 The org browser GUI is written using Tkinter (Tcl/Tk interface), Python's built-in GUI framework.

+TkDocs.com has an intro to the
+[grid geometry manager](https://tkdocs.com/tutorial/grid.html) and puts it in historical context (pack came first).
+I like this site; it's like the missing manual for Tkinter.

 I want a table of account rows.
 The columns are all the properties of the account and and all the tag keys.